 This article is part of a larger series on Accounting Software.

-If you aren’t a QuickBooks Desktop user yet, you can choose from QuickBooks Desktop Pro, QuickBooks Desktop Premier, QuickBooks Enterprise, or QuickBooks Desktop Accountant.
+If you aren’t a QuickBooks Desktop user yet, you can choose from a Pro, Premier, Enterprise, or Accountant package.
 We compare QuickBooks Desktop products to help you decide which one is right for you.
 If you decide to purchase Pro, one of our best small business accounting software, you will get a 33% discount on your first year.

 Here’s a tutorial video of the credit card reconciliation process in QuickBooks Desktop Pro and Premier.